 Have You Played Atari Today?

 Atari’s infamous entry in the programmable home video game system race begins in the latter part of 1975.
 The first prototype begins development this year by Steve Mayer and Ron Milner, of the Atari consulting firm Cyan Engineering.
 Cyan is part of the company’s far-out Grass Valley, CA think tank, located northeast of Sacramento.
+It is from this wellspring of innovative thinking that the basic design of what will be known as the VCS, Atari’s 8-bit computers and the QuadraScan vector monitor seen in games like Asteroids will be born, among other marvels.
 A further prototype of the programmable system is then created by Cyan employee Joe Decuir, with Jay Miner (who later designs the ground-breaking Amiga computer) further refining the hardware at Atari’s Los Gatos plant.
 When Decuir is developing software for the system, he is required to create a password for the time-sharing computer Atari is leasing time on to compile the code.
 Thinking of his trusty bicycle with the label of its French bike manufacturer Stella printed upon it, he uses that for the password.
 This is then co-opted by Miner as the name of the chip that is the centre of the system, and then used for the overall project name, and thus solidifies a long tradition of naming Atari systems with women’s names (never mind that it was really Joe Decuir’s bike).
 Miner would eventually rename the chip the TIA or Television Interface Adapter.
 It is responsible for generating on-screen graphics, sound effects, and handling joystick control inputs.
 Miner would also lead design on the chipset for the Atari 400 and 800 computers, as well as the groundbreaking Amiga computer sold by Commodore.

 Mr. Bushnell, Here’s Your Hat, What’s Your Hurry?